humenda/rustl4re/src/l4/pkg/oxisamples/calculator/README.md

 The L4Re snapshot usually comes with a demonstration client/server implementation, providing a simple calculator for two operations.
-This directory contains the rust-side implementations and three configuration files:
+This directory contains the rustified implementations and three configuration files:

 -   `rcalc-client.conf`: for using the Rust client with the C++ server
 -   `rcalc-server`: for using the Rust (calculator) server with the C++ client